 Day 4 – group exercise + excursion to Alvaro Catalan de Ocón’s studio and the Matadero Madrid

-Day 5 – presentations of the group exercises and closing event
+Final Day – presentations of the group exercises and closing event

 A summary of the whole event can be found here – including the designers’ first product drafts (as presented during the Artistic Residence)